-Union’s WAC program continues to undergo revision, like every good piece of writing, especially as we work to reinforce the program’s three-tier structure, so that students see clearly how they are developing as writers and thinkers from course to course, and context to context, both within and outside of their chosen major field(s).
-To this end, we are working to develop a Writing in the Disciplines Initiative, which will take place on the level of individual academic departments and programs.
-Together, Writing Across the Curriculum (WAC) and Writing in the Disciplines (WID) encourage students to negotiate — and reflect upon — the various departmental writing conventions and disciplinary “ways of knowing” that confront them in different courses throughout their Union liberal arts experience.
+Union’s WAC program continues to undergo revision, especially as we work to reinforce the program’s three-tier structure, so that students see clearly how they are developing as writers and thinkers from course to course, and context to context, both within and outside of their chosen major field(s).
+Our goal is to encourage Writing in the Disciplines (WID) pedagogy, to help students navigate—and reflect upon—the various departmental writing conventions and disciplinary “ways of inquiry” that confront them in different courses throughout their Union College experience.

 The INWAC Statement of WAC Goals

 Our work is guided by the Statement of WAC Principles released in the spring of 2014 by the International Network of Writing Across the Curriculum Programs (INWAC).
 This statement includes a list of goals shared by successful Writing Across the Curriculum programs in the United States and abroad:

 - To sustain the writing of students across their academic careers.
 While likely not the only objective, the desire to increase the amount and frequency of student writing, as well as offer students more sustained instruction in writing, in more courses, spread out over their academic careers, is foundational to WAC programs.

 - To increase student engagement with learning.
 Results from the National Survey of Student Engagement show significant correlation between extensive writing and both higher order thinking and integrative learning (NSSE 2005 Results), affirming a long-held tenet of WAC that increased attention and support for student writing lead to further engagement with course content and increased retention.